As seen in:

 |I’m a great communicator, and I am adept at both giving and receiving feedback.
 I am confident, honest, and respect others’ opinions while keeping an open mind….|

-Prove to them that you have the skills you say by using past examples, numbers, and quantifiable achievements.
-Here are a few examples:
+You’ve got to show, not tell.
+Prove to the employer that you have the skills you claim to have by using past examples, numbers, and quantifiable achievements.
+Here are a few good communication skills examples:

-To show empathy - My last team increased productivity by more than 35%, and this wasn't from a specific policy, but rather from working together to understand and meet the goals of team members.
+My last team increased productivity by more than 35%, and this wasn't from a specific policy, but rather from working together to understand and meet the goals of team members.

-To show openness - Through increased one-on-ones with my team members and by sharing department metrics more transparently, our team boosted key performance and engagement by over 50%.
+Through increased one-on-ones with my team members and by sharing department metrics more transparently, our team boosted key performance and engagement by over 50%.

-- Be open - A good communicator fosters an open environment by being approachable and friendly, but they also listen to others with an open mind.
+- Be open: a good communicator fosters an open environment by being approachable and friendly, but they also listen to others with an open mind.

-- Listen to understand - Don’t just hear when another person is talking; you have to listen to them and reflect on what they say if you want to understand.
+- Listen to understand: don’t just hear when another person is talking; you have to listen to them and reflect on what they say if you want to understand.

-- It starts with your resume - Showing you can communicate effectively begins with writing your resume and cover letter perfectly.
+- It starts with your resume: showing you can communicate effectively begins with writing your resume and cover letter perfectly.